o1-labs/proof-systems-vendors/serde_with/src/guide/serde_as.md

 The attribute is available via the [`cfg_eval`-crate](https://docs.rs/cfg_eval) on stable or using the [Rust attribute](https://doc.rust-lang.org/1.70.0/core/prelude/v1/attr.cfg_eval.html) on unstable nightly.

 The `cfg_eval` attribute must be placed **before** the struct-level `serde_as` attribute.
-You can combine them in a single `cfg_attr`, as long as the order is preserved.
+You can combine them together in a single `cfg_attr`, as long as the order is preserved.

 ```rust,ignore
 #[cfg_attr(feature="serde", cfg_eval::cfg_eval, serde_as)]